James–Stein estimator: Positive-part James–Stein shrinkage and model selection

-Extensions
+In other words, some (or all) of the $\theta_i$ could be estimated as exactly zero, which is equivalent to the selection of a suitable linear regression model.

+Further extensions

 The James–Stein estimator may seem at first sight to be a result of some peculiarity of the problem setting.
 In fact, the estimator exemplifies a very wide-ranging effect; namely, the fact that the "ordinary" or least squares estimator is often inadmissible for simultaneous estimation of several parameters.
 This effect has been called Stein's phenomenon, and has been demonstrated for several different problem settings, some of which are briefly outlined below.